xmayeur/pdf-merge/README.md

 ### 1- Append merge (option -a)

-Files are simply append one after each others
+Files are simply appended one after each others.

 Usage: